de-nugan/AmiBootEnv/README.md

     - The USB drive should be accessible under the "Volumes:" drive in AROS.
     - Copy files from under "Volumes:" to the required locations in the "UAE:" drive.
     - The included A500 and A1200 configs will look for roms named kick13.rom and kick31.rom respectively.
-    - Hit F12 to open the Amiberry GUI, go to Paths and select "Rescan Paths" to include the new ROMs in Amiberry.